-Ski & Snowboard lessons in USA ski resorts
+Ski & Snowboard lessons in USA ski resorts (and guiding)

 Skiing & snowboarding are fantastic sports, whether you're just starting to turn, are learning to tackle those intermediate & advanced runs or have multiple years under your belt!